Integration Scenarios Guide 📘

 Both systems must authenticate securely, and entity mapping is usually involved.

-Since data is exchanged in both directions, consent is required at both ends:
+As data is exchanged in both directions, consent must be managed on both sides:

 Summary Comparison